wso2/docs-is/en/docs/learn/configuring-oidc-federated-idp-initiated-logout.md

 enableIatValidation = false
 ```

+After adding the configurations, restart the WSO2 IS.

 - `iatValidityPeriod` should be in seconds.

-- If the `iat` claim validation is enabled in the PrimaryIS, the token shouldn’t be issued before the specified time.
+- If the `iat` claim validation is enabled in the Primary IS, the token shouldn’t be issued before the specified time.

 ## Identifying Session Using sub or sid Claim